SalomePlatform/smesh/doc/salome/gui/SMESH/input/over_constrained_faces.rst

 Over-constrained faces
 **********************

 This mesh quality control highlights faces sharing only one border with other faces.
-In other words, the faces having all their nodes on the free border of the 2D mesh are highlighted.

 .. note::
 	The highlighted faces are actually over-constrained only if, at the computation time, the boundary conditions on the borders where the nodes are located are all Dirichlet boundary conditions.